LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

    else:
       CCM is discarded and has no further effect
 ```
-The `addToOutbox` function is defined in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP].
+The `addToOutbox` function is defined in [LIP "Introduce Interoperability module"][base-interoperability-LIP].

 ### Cross-chain Commands